-Property managers are confronted with a variety of complex issues on a daily basis, making it difficult for them to stay abreast of the rules and regulations they must abide by.
+Property managers confront a variety of complex issues daily.
+It can be difficult for them to stay across all the rules and regulations they must abide by.

 Q: CAN WE ISSUE FOUR WEEKS NOTICE TO LEAVE FOR PROPERTY BEING SOLD IF THE LEASE IS DUE TO EXPIRE WITHIN THE NEXT FOUR WEEKS BUT IS FIXED TERM AT THE MOMENT?

-Selinda Randall: In short, no. The four week notice timeframe for terminating a periodic tenancy when there is a sale only applies to tenancies that are currently periodic, and cannot be applied when a fixed term tenancy still exists, even if that fixed term tenancy is ‘almost’ at an end, or ‘almost periodic’ .
+Selinda Randall: In short, no. The four-week notice timeframe for terminating a tenancy when there is a sale only applies to tenancies that are currently under a periodic agreement.

-This means that even if the notice is served, say, one month before the end of the tenancy, or even on the last day of the fixed term, the tenant must still be given two months’ notice even though that notice period in each case will clearly run past their original tenancy end date.
+This means that even if the notice is served one month before the end of the tenancy, or even on the last day of the fixed term, the tenant must still be given two months’ notice.
+Even though that notice period in each case will run past their original tenancy end date.

-The other option to end a fixed term (or periodic) tenancy in a shorter timeframe would of course be to negotiate a mutually agreeable end date, in writing, signed by all tenants and the lessor (or managing agent based on client written instructions).
+The other option to end a fixed term (or periodic) tenancy in a shorter timeframe would be to negotiate a mutually agreeable end date in writing, signed by all tenants and the lessor (or managing agent based on client written instructions).

 Q: WHO PAYS FOR PEST CONTROL?